csu-anzai/core/module_api/docs/explain.md

 # Integration

-To add a new endpoint to the API you need to create a controller class in your module which declares an API endpoint by using specific annotations.
+To add a new endpoint to the API you need to create a controller class in your module at the `api/` folder which contains a class using specific annotations.
 The controller must implement the `ApiControllerInterface` interface.
 Every method can contains specific annotations to describe whether it can be called through an HTTP request.

 ```